SRI-CSL/yices2/doc/sphinx/source/context-operations.rst

 current level.
 Push can be thought of as setting a backtracking point and pop restores the context's state to a previous backtracking point.

 Initially, the assertion level is zero.
-Any assertions added at level zero cannot be retracted.
+Assertions at level zero cannot be retracted.
 For example, any formula asserted before the first call to :c:func:`yices_push` is part of the context and cannot be removed by :c:func:`yices_pop`.

 .. c:function:: int32_t yices_push(context_t* ctx)

    Marks a backtracking point.

    This function starts a new assertion level.
-The *ctx* must be configured to support push and pop, and its status must be either :c:enum:`STATUS_IDLE`, or :c:enum:`STATUS_SAT`, or :c:enum:`STATUS_UNKNOWN`.
+The *ctx* must be configured to support push and pop, and its state must be either :c:enum:`STATUS_IDLE`, or :c:enum:`STATUS_SAT`, or :c:enum:`STATUS_UNKNOWN`.